Dawn Matera Bassett

 Ann Obermann

-Ann Obermann, Ph.D., is an assistant professor of social work at Metropolitan State University of Denver.
+Ann Obermann, Ph.D., is a Professor of Social Work at Metropolitan State University of Denver.
 Since 2016 she has taught courses in direct family practice, family therapy, trauma, mental health assessment, trauma interventions and child maltreatment.
 In addition, she enjoys training child welfare and mental health professionals on topics such as trauma, adolescent development, leadership and supervision as well as family engagement.

 Obermann is a licensed clinical social worker in the state of Colorado and has extensive social work practice experience working in human service management, community mental health and with at risk families and adolescents in both child welfare and mental health environments.
 She also managed an intensive evidence based program where she created and facilitated different trainings for online social work instructors to prepare them for socially just educational experiences.
 Obermann is also the coauthor of the book, “101 Careers in Social Work”.